 As part of the Marrakech process, SIWI has supported the UNFCCC secretariat and participated in various international meetings and processes.
 At the same time, SIWI works with individual countries to help them strengthen their national climate work by increasingly applying water-related solutions.

-At the 2021 COP 26, SIWI will participate actively to share new knowledge on the role of water for climate mitigation as well as adaptation.
-Thanks to SIWI’s initiative there will also, for the very first time, be a Water Pavilion to make it easy for various stakeholders to meet and interact.
+At the 2021 COP 26, SIWI participated actively to share new knowledge on the role of water for climate mitigation as well as adaptation.
+Thanks to SIWI’s initiative there was also, for the very first time, a Water Pavilion to make it easy for various stakeholders in the water sector to meet and interact.